Public Health Nurses administer TB skin tests by appointment on Tuesday mornings between the hours of 9:00 am -noon.

 - If the TB skin test is positive you will be referred to your doctor with instructions for additional evaluation.

-- Two-step TB skin Tests: If the first TB skin test is negative then a second TB skin test would need to be given 7-21 days after the first test.
-There is a $20 charge for each TB skin test.
-We accept cash or check; we are unable to process credit/debit card payments at this time.
+- Two-step TB skin Tests: If the first TB skin test is negative then a second TB skin test would be administered 7-21 days after the first test.
+The standard fee applies to each test.